Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 <br>
 <br>

-To replace this value with the value that looks like an actual timer, we'll need to write a helper function that formats the `elapsedTime` value; we'll take care of this next.
+To make this single `0` value look like an actual timer, we'll need a helper function that formats `elapsedTime`; we'll take care of this next.

 <br>